ChrisZasa/MTXQC_documentation/02-TutorialMaui.Rmd

-# Tutorial: Maui-annotation projects{#maui}
+# Tutorial: MTXQCvX2 for Maui-projects{#maui}

-## Read this in case
+## Prerequisites

-- you have successfully finished the annotation using Maui-SILVIA
+- You have successfully finished the annotation using Maui-SILVIA
-- exported all required MAUI container (see \@ref(mauiexport))
+- Exported all required MAUI container (see section \@ref(mauiexport))
-- you have a list of your GC-MS sequence and related experimental conditions
+- You have a list of your GC-MS sequence and related experimental conditions
-- you know the extraction procedure of standards and samples
+- You know the extraction procedure of your standards and samples

 ## In a nutshell{#nutshellmaui}